tedbrandston/tedbrandston.github.io/to-write.md

 # to-write

 To write:
+from comments.md:
+  "Comments online are hard"
+  "Moderating online conversations is hard" anonymous posting in various contexts
 Question: radio tower == lightbulb?
 Conceptual groupings/chicken egg
 "How things usually are" != "How things should be"